juergs/Signal_ESP32/README.md

 and ported to VSCode + Platformio.

-For a successful compile were to be done some cosmetics LONG WITH SOME other issues. ;-(
+For a successful compile were to be done some cosmetics along with some other issues. ;-(

 ## Changes:
 * WifiManager, with factory-reset over serial